 Away from high-fly areas and sources of cultural noise, resistivity values within each model depth layer generally show good lateral continuity and smooth variation from site to site (an outcome reinforced by the non-independent inversion strategy used).
 However, there are instances of low amplitude, site-to-site resistivity variations, where the inversion models appear to oscillate between moderately different preferred solutions from site to site.
-An example of the oscillating behaviour in the 9.8 m depth layer is shown in Figure 5.6, along a short 0.7 km-long section of line L6465.
-Poor model solutions are rejected by the three QC criteria in the central portion of the displayed section.
-In this example, resistivity oscillations on the flanks of the area of rejected model solutions are seen to vary between 130 - 700 Ω .m.
-Although these oscillations are reflected in all three QC criteria, NsensD9.8, QCpdiffD9.8 and P12resid, the model solutions are not rejected as the QC thresholds are not exceeded.
-Application of a 10- fiducial (~60 m wavelength) low-pass filter, on a line-by-line basis, was found to effectively remove such site-to-site resistivity oscillations (see Figure 5.6), as well as isolated model spikes not caught by the QC rejection criteria, without altering the resistivity solutions away from problematic areas.
+An example of the oscillating behaviour in the 9.8 m depth layer is shown in Figure 5.5, along a 2.9 km-long section of line L311044.
+The amplitudes of the resistivity oscillations in this example vary between 30 - 700 Ω .m.
+Although these oscillations are reflected in all three QC criteria, NsensD9.8, QCpdiffD9.8 and P3resid, the QC thresholds are generally not exceeded and few of the model solutions are rejected.

+Application of a 10-fiducial (~60 m wavelength) low-pass filter, on a line-by-line basis, was found to effectively remove the site-to-site resistivity oscillations, as well as isolated model spikes not caught by the QC rejection criteria, without altering the resistivity solutions away from problematic areas.
 The 10-fiducial low-pass filter was applied to all depth layers in the dataset.

-Figure 5.6: A6 Block inversion model and QC criteria, portion of line L6465 (0.7 km-long line section).
-(Top) Resistivity profiles for model depth layer D9.8, original and uncorrected (violet) and low-pass filtered (10-fiducial) (blue).
+Figure 5.5: WFD Block inversion model and QC criteria, line L311044 (2.9 km-long line section).
+(Top) Resistivity profiles for model depth layer D9.8, original and uncorrected (violet) and lowpass filtered (10-fiducial) (blue).
 (Second from top) Normalised sensitivity - NsensD9.8 QC parameter (red).
 (Middle) Model percentage difference - QCpdiffD9.8 QC parameter (dark purple).
-(Second from bottom) In-phase 12 kHz residual - P12resid QC parameter (violet).
+(Second from bottom) In-phase 3 kHz residual - P3resid QC parameter (violet).
 (Bottom) Flight clearance (blue).

 In a small number of instances, extremely low or high resistivity values are returned in the inversion model solutions, and these extreme values are not always captured and rejected by the QC criteria.
 Extreme values have therefore been rejected using the following criteria: reject solutions where log10(resistivity) < -1.0 (= 0.1 Ω .m) or log10(resistivity) > 4.0 (= 10,000 Ω .m).
-At the low and high resistivity ends of the data distribution, these resistivity limits reject, for example, 0.01% and 0.0% of the model data for the D1.0 depth-layer and 0.0% and 0.05% of the data for the D29.9 layer.
+At the low and high resistivity ends of the data distribution, these resistivity limits reject, for example, 0.16% and 0.0% of the model data for the D1.0 depth-layer and 0.0% and 0.19% of the data for the D29.9 layer.